 Note also the decidedly economic terms Brinsley uses to characterize the labor of reading and understanding: merely reading without actively engaging with, and therefore coming to an understanding of, a text means the "loss of our precious time, and of all our labour and cost bestowed therein."
 Reading passively is not just bad scholarship; it's bad business, too.

 This is one of Brinsley's more emblematic or theoretical passages -- he offers a lot of detailed, even micro-managing, instructions for the proper (and properly meticulous) methods that students should use while reading, writing, and commonplacing.
-Here is a similar sentiment, in the form of an actual emblem, taken from Geffrey Whitney's A Choice of Emblemes (1586) -- (and again, another version of this image can be found from the Folger's digital collections here).
+Here is a similar sentiment, in the form of an actual emblem, taken from Geffrey Whitney's A Choice of Emblemes (1586) -- again, this image can be found in the Folger's digital collection here).
 A transcription of the accompanying poem follows:

 The use, not the reading of books makes us wise.